Boris-Barboris/AtmosphereAutopilot/README.md

 Hotkey for FBW is letter P, autoPilot.
 Hardcoded.
 Default hotkey for Moderation is letter O, mOderation.
 Can be changed in Global_settings.cfg file.

-Cruise control - throttle automation to maintain speed setpoint.
+Speed control - throttle automation to maintain speed setpoint.
 Handeled by "Prograde thrust controller".

 ## Mouse Director
 Mouse Director (MD) is declarative autopilot, crafted with idea to let the user to define desired airspeed direction with camera position.
 Autopilot then tries to comply with this surface-relative velocity setpoint.
 MD is inherently-linear, so only relatively small angles of attack are allowed.
-All AoA and G moderations are forcefully turned on during it's work.
+All AoA moderations are forcefully turned on during it's work.

-MD uses "Acceleration controller", wich uses two AoA controllers: pitch "AoA controller" and yaw "Sideslip controller", and "Roll ang vel controller" for roll.
+MD uses "Director controller", wich uses two AoA controllers: pitch "AoA controller" and yaw "Sideslip controller", and "Roll ang vel controller" for roll.
 Currently, planar asymmetry of a plane is not taken into account (sideslip noise is still too noticeable in zero-lift convergence problem), sideslip is always at zero setpoint.
 If your craft requires nonzero sideslip to fly straight, MD is not a very good solution right now, use FbW in the _rocket mode_.

 Short GUI description:
-* _strength_ - default value 0.95.
-Measure of agressiveness of acceleration output of MD.
-Precise control multiplies output acceleration by the factor of 0.4.
-* _roll stop k_ - default value 1.0, used to prevent overshooting, magic number.
-* _angular error_ - error in radians between desired velocity vector and current one.
-* _max angular v_ - estimate on current maneuver maximum angular velocity.
-* _stop time roll_ - estimate on 90-degrees bank maneuver stop time.
-* _relaxation margin_ - default value 0.01 radians.
-Margin of relaxed acceleration output.
-Magic number.
-Increase to fight overshooting (rarely needed).
-* _angle relaxation k_ - default value 0.1.
-Relaxation gain, magic number.
-Decrease to fight oscillations.
-* _cruise speed_ - m/s airspeed setpoint for cruise control.
+* _cruise speed_ - m/s airspeed setpoint for speed control.

-Cruise control - throttle automation to maintain speed setpoint.
+Speed control - throttle automation to maintain speed setpoint.
 Handeled by "Prograde thrust controller".

+## Cruise Flight controller
+Cruise Flight (CF) is high-level autopilot, designet for travel automation.
+Just like MD, CF is inherently-linear, so only relatively small angles of attack are allowed.
+All AoA moderations are forcefully turned on during it's work.

+CF uses "Director controller" for controlling velocity vector and "Prograde thrust controller" for throttle automation.
+Functions:
+* Simple leveling.
+* Baromethric (orbital) height and airspeed control.
+* Primitive waypoint functionality, picking point on planet surface (mouse click) on the map and flying to it.

+Short GUI description:
+* _Level_ - simple leveling regime.
+Upon activation, CF will save surface-relative inclination of velocity and will follow it.
+If altitude is not set, will keep vertical speed at zero.
+* _Course_ - follows azimuth setpoint, set in field _desired course_.
+If altitude is not set, will keep vertical speed at zero.
+On high latitudes (>80 degrees) will switch to _Level_ mode.
+* _Waypoint_ - primitive waypoint following.
+Designed for pick-and-fly functionality.
+When activated, _pick waypoint_ button appears under mode tabs, as well as waypoint latitude-longtitude representation.
+* _desired course_ - azimuth in degrees to follow in _Course_ mode.
+* _Hold specific altitude_ - activate if want altitude control.
+* _desired altitude_ - desired baromethric altitude in meters above sea level.
+* _Speed control_ - throttle automation to maintain speed setpoint.
+Handeled by "Prograde thrust controller".
+* _Cruise speed_ - m/s airspeed setpoint for speed control.
+* _strength mult_ - default value 0.5.
+Will be multiplied in the runtime on Director controller's strength to restrain maneuvers.
+Tune to achieve slover or faster behaviour.
+* _height relax time_ - default value 6.0 seconds.
+Time frame of proportional control law jurisdiction, related to relaxation behaviour.
+Tune to prevent overshooting, if really needed.
+* _height relax Kp_ - gain for proportional law, decrease to slow down relaxation.
+* _max climb angle_ - default value 30 degrees.
+Limit on climb and drop maneuver pitch.
+Will sometimes be exceeded, it's okay.

 # Default Modules descriptions